Guide To Hiking Rattlesnake Arches

 Check out our page for more information and resources on practicing environmental stewardship in the desert backcountry.

-Make sure you bring plenty of water, snacks, and sunscreen; the hike can be pretty strenuous.
+Bring plenty of water, snacks, and sunscreen.
+As I said, the hike can be pretty strenuous.

 Be safe and happy hiking!